rhyslwells/rhyslwells.github.io/.history/_posts/2024-12-02-Building_interpretable_decision_trees_20250504083148.md

 print("Selected Features:", selected_features)
 ```

 The top three features are `Pclass, Age, Sex_male`.
-We will use this subset of the dataset for subsequent modelling steps.
-We can further simplify the model by increasing the size of the bins the values are partitioned into.
-Suppose we take the feature selected dataset and construct the Decision Tree model with the `Base` hyperparameters.
+We will use this subset for subsequent modelling steps.

+We can further simplify the model by increasing the size of the bins that values are partitioned into.
+Suppose we take the feature selected dataset and construct the Decision Tree model with the following `Base` hyperparameters.

 | Hyperparameter      | `Best` Value | `Base` Value |
 | ------------------- | ------------ | ------------ |